plan-systems/design-docs/PLAN-API-Documentation.md

 ---

 ## Cloud File Interface
-- The **Cloud File Interface** ("CFI") is an abstraction for [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage), where files/content are referenced by hashname and are available across the community's network.
+- The **Cloud File Interface** ("CFI") is an abstraction for [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage), where files/content are referenced by hashname and are available across a community's network.
 Unlike the PDI, content written to the CFI isn't necessarily intended to persist indefinitely (though it can).
 - The CFI provides scalable and expendable storage, serving a community's temporary and bulk storage needs.
 - Distributed storage systems typically only replicate on-demand (e.g. BitTorrent), so CFI content tends to only consume local storage for users accessing that content.
 This is in contrast to how entries posted to the PDI replicate to _every_ community node.
 - "File" channels allow PLAN users to interact with files and trees in familiar ways, but under the hood each entry in the channel is a CFI pathname that points to a revision of the file or tree.
 Since each revision pathname is _only_ a short string, these channels don't materially consume the community's permanent shared storage.
 When a user opens/views this object, the PLAN client hands off the most recent channel entry (a CFI pathname) to the CFI layer for retrieval while the PLAN client graphically reports progress.